Automattic/vip-cli/CONTRIBUTING.md

 ### go-search-replace binaries

-Binaries can be downloaded from https://github.com/Automattic/go-search-replace/releases/
+Some unit tests require some go-search-replace executable binary files to run.
+Binaries files for several OS architectures can be downloaded from https://github.com/Automattic/go-search-replace/releases/

 If, for some reason, you need to compile these binaries yourself, please follow instructions at https://github.com/Automattic/go-search-replace